bileyassein/quizapp/README.md

 - Multiple choice format
 - Instant answer validation
 - Minimalist and mobile-friendly UI
-- Clean and simple structure — ideal for beginners or quick play
+- Clean and simple structure
+- Ideal for beginners or quick play

 ## 🛠️ Built With